 Jerry is a graduate of Denver Baptist Bible College.
 He served seven years as a youth pastor and twenty years as a senior pastor before starting Gentle Shepherd Ministries through InFaith.

 Dorphia has been a preschool teacher, stay-at-home mother, and caregiver at a nursing home before joining Jerry full-time at InFaith.
-They have four children and six grandchildren.
+They have four children and eight grandchildren.